 Readily, he healed Gentiles and praised their faith (Matthew 8: 5-13; 15: 22-28) and taught his church to do the same (Acts 10-11).
 The apostle Paul’s ministry was intended for the Gentiles.
 The inclusiveness of Jesus’ message is summed up in Galatians 3:28: “There is no longer Jew or Greek, slave or free, man or woman, but you are all one in Christ Jesus.”

-I challenge you to raise your voice and join many who try to say “I can’t breathe” with tears in their eyes.
-The same way that Abel’s blood cried out to God from the ground, the iniquitous acts of injustice and inequality continue to cry out before the throne of grace for justice and equity.
+I challenge you to raise your voice.
+Join many who try to say “I can’t breathe” with tears in their eyes.
+In the same way that Abel’s blood cried out to God from the ground, the iniquitous acts of injustice and inequality continue to cry out before the throne of grace for justice and equity.
 One day, God will do justice and bring revenge.

 Thus, the question I am asking you is: whose side will you be on?
 Will you be on the side of those who broke the paradigms to join the voice of the marginalized ones?
 Or will you just let yourself be carried away by the humanist current that tries to justify human indolence?